biscuit-js/biscuit-store/docs/GET_STARTED.md

 ## Get started with Вiscuit-store

-The Biscuit-store is a library containing a set of tools for flexible work with the states of your javascript application.

-This library allows you to build virtual storages and bind managed states to them.
-Also, biscuit has built-in React support.
+Biscuit is a set of tools for working with the state of your javascript application.
+The Biscuit architecture allows you to create a repository and bind managed states to it with encapsulated logic.
+The library can also perform asynchronous state changes and merge states with the repository and with each other.

 ### When do I need to use the Biscuit-store?
 You will find the answer to this question in the [FAQ](./FAQ.md) section